KyleOndy/GearBot-irc/README.md

 Make each site a module, have the ability to scrape multiple sites at various intervals.

 ### Configure via environmental variables ###
-Pass irc channel, server, etc. either through environmental variables or command line args
+Pass irc channel, server, etc. either through environmental variables or command line argso Log level / verbosity of STDOUT

 ### Recieve notifications via socket ###
 Run scrappers as a service.
 Push to irc bot, pushbulet, etc